techscriptures/code-meet-up-gambia/projects.md

 # Projects - Code Meet-up Gambia.

+## freeCodeCamp Project requirement

+* Fulfill the user stories by getting all of the tests to pass.
+Use whichever libraries you need.
+Give it your own personal style.
+* The link for the working example are below for each project.
+Try not to look at its code.
+* Use this CDN link to run the tests in any environment you like: https://gitcdn.link/repo/freeCodeCamp/testable-projects-fcc/master/build/bundle.js
+* Once you're done, submit the URL to your working project with all its tests passing.
+* Remember to contact one of us and/or use the [Read-Search-Ask](https://forum.freecodecamp.com/t/how-to-get-help-when-you-are-stuck/19514) method if you get stuck.

 ## Week 1
 1. Build a Tribute Page - [Tribute Page](https://codepen.io/freeCodeCamp/full/zNqgVx)
 2. Build a Survey Form - [Survey Form](https://codepen.io/freeCodeCamp/full/VPaoNP)